Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I was thinking we could name their kingdom.

-Name their kingdom, fantastic.
+Name their kingdom fantastic.

 Yeah, great.

-All right, first up, I'd love to thank...
+First up, I'd love to thank...

 And they're all kingdoms.